Unknown, pottery, probably, Umbria, Orvieto, probably Orvieto

-Late Medieval maiolica ewer, painted in manganese and green with two shields on the front.
+Late Medieval maiolica ewer, painted in manganese and green with chevrons, S hooks, and lines in horizontal bands.

-Earthenware.
-The interior and foot are lead-glazed yellowish-brown; the rest of the original fabric is tin-glazed off-white.
+Pale buff earthenware, the interior and foot is lead-glazed yellowish-brown; the rest is tin-glazed greyish-white.
 Painted in manganese and copper-green.

 lead-glazing; interior, foot

 pale buff earthenware, the interior and foot is lead-glazed yellowish-brown, the rest is tin-glazed greyish-white; painted in manganese and copper-green.

 diameter, base, 10.1, cm

 William Ridout; Christie's, 13 December 1938, The William Ridout collection of Italian majolica, European pottery, faience and delftware, part of lot 104; H.S.
 Reitlinger (d.1950); the Reitlinger Trust, Maidenhead, from which transferred in 1991.

 Ridout, William; previous owner

 H.S.
 Reitlinger Bequest, 1950

 label; printed in blue and inscribed in blue-black ink; 'WILLIAM RIDOUT COLLECTION' printed in blue, 'O/74' inscribed in blue-black ink; circular with blue border